joshuahernandezvega/Bypass-reCAPTCHA-invisible/README.md

 # Bypass-reCAPTCHA-invisible
 Have you ever wondered how you can get a valid recaptcha token to send a valid HTTP request?
 While doing web pentest for a client, I figured out this idea that can get you a token so that you can implement it with a Python function of your own to interact with your target.
 It might be not the best way, but it helped me a lot.

-IMPORTANT NOTE: This method works as long as the following options was disabled by the administrators:
+IMPORTANT NOTE: This method works as long as the following option was disabled by the administrators:

 ![image](https://github.com/joshuahernandezvega/Bypass-reCAPTCHA-invisible/assets/31811373/b43ce646-3857-4ebb-ba50-97b2764dce2f)